Live Where theSound Meetsthe Neighborhood

 What it feels like depends on where you stand.
 The Marina District is the social heart — you walk past the Saturday farmers market in July, see ten people you know, and end up at Wally's for chowder.
 Zenith is quieter, view-driven, mostly 1980s ranch homes with sweeping looks at Maury Island and the Olympics.
 Redondo has its own thing entirely: the boardwalk, the MaST aquarium, the sea lions, and yes, the recently-designated Sixgill Shark Capital of the World.
 Woodmont is the calmer family side west of Pacific Highway 99, where the math on a yard still works.

 Two honest notes.
-Sea-Tac flight paths cross over parts of the city, and for some streets the noise is real — most flights are high enough to fade into background, but if you're noise-sensitive, ask about the specific block before you write an offer.
+Sea-Tac flight paths cross over parts of the city — the further north you live, the more aircraft noise, especially when Sea-Tac's third runway is in use (the westernmost runway, closer to the residential side).
+Most flights are high enough to fade into background, but if you're noise-sensitive, ask about the specific block before you write an offer.
 Same with Pacific Highway 99: the closer you live to the corridor, the more it shows up.

 - Population